-We are an exploration stage company and cannot give assurance that a commercially viable deposit, or "reserve," exists on any properties for which we currently have or may have an interest.
-Therefore, determination of the existence of a reserve depends on appropriate and sufficient exploration work and the evaluation of legal, economic, and environmental factors.
-If we fail to find a commercially viable deposit on any of its properties, our financial condition and results of operations will be materially adversely affected.
+We are an exploration stage company and cannot give assurance that a commercially viable deposit or reserve exists on any properties for which we currently have or may have an interest.
+Therefore, determination of the existence of a deposit or reserve depends on appropriate and sufficient exploration work and the evaluation of legal, economic, and environmental factors.
+If we fail to find a commercially viable deposit on any of our properties, our financial condition and results of operations could be materially adversely affected.